w3c/media-source/README.md

 ## Milestones

-For greater detail, see our V1 triage process announcement in [the archive](https://lists.w3.org/Archives/Public/public-html-media/2016Mar/0003.html).
+See [milestones](https://github.com/w3c/media-source/milestones) for the full list.
+Milestones “V1”, “V1Editorial” and “V1NonBlocking” were reached with the publication of the first version of MSE as a W3C Recommendation in 2016 and are no longer current.
+The following milestones are used to track issues:

-### “V#”:
+### “V2”
-A bug in version # of the spec.
-Currently, V1 is the first version of MSE (in CR in Q4 2015).
+Issues flagged with a [V2](https://github.com/w3c/media-source/milestone/6) milestone describe new features in scope of the second version of MSE.
+Immediate work on these issues is expected.

-### "V#NonBlocking"
+### “V2BugFixes”
-A bug in version # of the spec, which is an editorial change to improve spec language.
-These should not be treated as blocking on the WG timeline, so the clock may run out before all are fixed.
+Issues flagged with a [V2BugFixes](https://github.com/w3c/media-source/milestone/7) describe bugs raised against the first version of MSE that need to be fixed before the second version gets published as a W3C Recommendation.
+These bugs do not introduce new features.

-### “VNext”:
+### “Backlog”
-Perhaps to be addressed by some later version of the spec; not currently expected to be in scope of specific version of the spec.
-Typically, this milestone is correlated with issues labeled “feature request”.
-This is equivalent to Bugzilla’s RESOLVED LATER status.
-As such and to keep the issue tracker focused, issues with this milestone will generally be closed.
-When work on a new version of the spec starts, the V.Next issues, including those that are closed, should be reviewed and considered for the new version.
+Issues flagged with a [BackLog](https://github.com/w3c/media-source/milestone/1) milestone describe features, questions, bugfixes, editorial changes that are not yet in scope for the current version of the specification.
+Perhaps to be addressed by some later version of the spec.

-### (no milestone):
+### (no milestone)
-The issue has not been triaged or the editors are currently discussing.
+Issues that are not associated with any milestone have not been triaged yet.